 The last but not least of great hooks for essays is a descriptive one.
 Many people are visually oriented, so if you aim at attracting them to read your piece, describe a setting.
 Such scenes can be taken from real life or a fiction story.
 Let your readers envision themselves in that place for better effect.
 It will help draw parallels between your plot and their perception.

 Now you know how to write a hook for an essay.
 Even though you need to captivate your readers with an eye-catching opening, it alone cannot guarantee you high grades.
 So always pay attention to other parts of your paper.
 Creating an outline and writing the whole essay first will surely help you come up with an excellent hook.
 Proofread your work, make sure it's clear from errors, craft a powerful opening, and you'll get handsomely rewarded with a good grade.
+Buy custom essay if you don't feel like doing your article at the moment.

 Its length can vary from 1 to a couple of sentences.
 It depends on the paper and hook type, writer's intentions, and the audience.